COVID-19 PLAYER INFORMATION & RESOURCE CENTER

 We wanted you to know that all of us at Olympiacos Soccer Club Washington, DC hope you and your loved ones are safe and well during this challenging time.
 Like you, we’re closely monitoring the rapidly-evolving COVID-19 situation, especially as it impacts the well-being of our players, team managers, and coaches.
 By now, you have probably received tons of information on COVID-19, but most importantly, you have been briefed through various local and federal media channels and are aware of the very important steps that we need to be exercising as a community to prevent the spread of the Coronavirus.
 We wanted to reach out to our Olympiacos Family to give you an update on where we stand with our COVID-19 decision and the importance of conforming to what the health experts are telling us.

-With special consideration in regards to the COVID-19 pandemic, we have as safely as possible resumed our high-level soccer training, and adhering to guidelines for NCSL League Play for all of our teams.
-We will continue to follow the guidance set forth by our government and local health authorities.
+With special consideration in regards to the COVID-19 pandemic, we will continue to follow the guidance set forth by our government and local health authorities.
 Included below are links to the latest Maryland State Youth Soccer Association's (MSYSA), and Virginia & District of Columbia Youth Soccer Association's (VYSA) Safe Return to Play Guidelines:

 1) VHSL Guidelines for Return to Participation

 2) Maryland State Youth Soccer Association's (MSYSA) Return to Play Guidelines

 3) Virginia & DC Youth Soccer Association (VYSA) Return to Play Guidelines